 “Ask me a Question.
 I am an artist.”

 The sign was perched on top of a tiny table in a giant gallery at the Pérez Art Museum in Miami, a contemporary museum commonly referred to as PAMM.
 The artist was young with close-cropped reddish hair and beard, wearing a denim jumper, colorful tattoos, and Nikes.
-He sat on a stool, hands immersed in a small weaving project, with needles and yarn splayed out.
+He sat on a stool, hands immersed in a small weaving project, needles and yarn splayed out.
 Although museums can be intimidating and cold, he exuded friendliness, so I approached.

 “Can I ask you a question?”
 I nodded in the direction of the small sign advertising his availability to answer.